-Runespell: Overture review
+Runespell: Overture full review

 Runespell: Overture is the latest game to emerge from the trend of infusing an RPG with puzzle DNA.
 Upon first glance, you would be forgiven for thinking it was simply Puzzle Quest, but with poker substituted for gem matching.
 Same with the second glance, and the third.
 There's little point in denying Overture's inspiration, but that doesn't mean that it has nothing new to offer.
 While it may not capture the same spark as the original puzzle-RPG, it forges its own path enough to warrant a second look.